 How to submit a claim

-Depending on your insurer, there may be different ways in which you can lodge a car insurance claim, including:
+Depending on your insurer, there may be different ways in which you can lodge a claim on your car insurance policy.
+These may include:

 - Online.
 Insurers will often let you fill out claims forms and submit them online on their websites.
 Some might specify claims team email addresses for you to get in touch with.